-- Many of the supporting cast of The Amazing World of Gumball have their non-human nature represented in some aspect of their behavior—Idaho the potato eats soil instead of food, Carrie the ghost can't eat unless she's possessing a solid body, Alan the balloon is in constant danger of being popped, etc. For the Watterson family, any reference to them being cats or rabbits is limited to very scarce Furry Reminders as one-off jokes, and the show's creator has stated he prefers to think of the title character as a human.
+- Many of the supporting cast of The Amazing World of Gumball have their non-human nature represented in some aspect of their behavior—Idaho the potato absorbs nutrients from soil instead of eating food, Carrie the ghost can't eat unless she's possessing a solid body, Alan the balloon is in constant danger of being popped, etc. For the Watterson family, any reference to them being cats or rabbits is limited to very scarce Furry Reminders as one-off jokes, and the show's creator has stated he prefers to think of the title character as a human.
 Darwin, a goldfish who used to be their pet, is somewhat farther away from this trope, as he's frequently called a fish, sleeps in a fish bowl, and sometimes eats fish food.

 - The Backyardigans are all this trope.
 Granted Uniqua's a special case, but the rest are human-sized, talk like humans, live in human society, walk on two legs, and never, ever drop a Furry Reminder.

 - Mordecai and Rigby from Regular Show.
 Mordecai is functionally completely human rather than a blue jay; the show's creator even described him as "a dude in a bird's body".
 Rigby follows this to a slightly less degree: he sometimes walks on four legs and him being a raccoon is sometimes relevant, but most of the time it only matters because it makes him much smaller than a human.